A Woman's Grief Led To A Mental Health Crisis And A $21,634 Hospital Bill

 "On the individual market, it's very much 'buyer beware' for plans that are not ACA-compliant," Golberstein said.
 "With short-term or association health plans, really read the fine print."

-If Feilen could go back in time, she said she would have surely bought insurance that covered mental illness, which affects 1in 5 U.S. adults each year.
+If Feilen could go back in time, she said she would have surely bought insurance that covered mental illness, which affects 1 in 5 U.S. adults each year.

 "I would definitely recommend it.
 You don't know what life is gonna bring you," she said.
 "I never imagined in a million years that I'd need mental health care."